 Further information can be found on NHS Inform by clicking here.

 If it is more convenient, you can cancel your booked appointment and attend a drop-in clinic.
+You do not need an appointment for a drop-in clinic and you do not need to be registered with a GP.

 A dedicated shuttle bus is now running from Motherwell, to Ravenscraig.
 These buses are only for people attending their vaccination appointment and are free of charge.